lsst-ts/ts_tma_tma-documentation_tma-is_over-speed-limit-adjustment/TMA-IS-Over-Speed-Limit-Adjustment.md

 ## Introduction

-This document shows how to change the maximun allowed speed for azimuth and elevation in the TMA IS.
+This document shows how to change the maximum allowed speed for azimuth and elevation in the TMA IS.

 ### Symbols used in the Document